gogoprog/libembindcefv8/README.md

-# embindcefv8
+# libembindcefv8
-Bind C/C++ to emscripten embind or chromium embedded framework v8
+Bind C/C++ to Javascript using emscripten embind or chromium embedded framework v8